Focus contains quite a few CSS classes you can use to spice up your content.

 left

-— floats an element left, clears all floats, and applies both a right and bottom margin equal to one unit of whitespace$x2
+— floats an element left, clears all floats, and applies a right margin equal to one unit of whitespace$x2

 right

-— floats an element right, clears all floats, and applies both a left and bottom margin equal to one unit of whitespace$x2
+— floats an element right, clears all floats, and applies a left margin equal to one unit of whitespace$x2

 Note: There are also corresponding, WP-specific aliases for the above classes—aligncenter